Moving to Philadelphia – Things to Know About Philly

 Furthering Your Education

 Aside from vast job opportunities, this is a great place for students, too.
 There is a long list of colleges and universities in the area, attracting young people from all over the world.
 Some of the most prominent ones are the University of Pennsylvania, Temple University, Thomas Jefferson University, and Drexel University.
-If one of them is your reason to move, make sure you check out our college packing list.
+If one of them is your reason to move, make sure you check out our college packing list and create a photo inventory or household inventory list of the items you’re taking with you.

 When it comes to lower levels of education, public primary and secondary schools are run by the local school district.
 Although graduation scores aren’t too high, they have been on an inconsistent upward trend.